urol-e5/protocols/2020-01-01-Ash-Free-Dry-Weight-Protocol.md

     6. Discard the remaining <1 mL of supernatant, being careful not to lose the pellet.
     6. Resuspend the symbiont pellets in 15-mL tubes with 1 mL 1xPBS.
 Use 5-mL pipet to break up symbiont pellet and transfer **all** of the liquid into another pre-burned pan.
 Record pan number and sample ID in notebook, indicating that this is the symbiont fraction.
     1. Transfer trays of filled pans to drying oven at 80°C for at least 24 h.
 (If 80°C oven is not available, use 60°C drying oven).
     2. Weigh dried pans.
 Should be “at constant weight”.
 Preliminary steps may be needed to ensure samples have reached a constant weight.
-Leaving samples in drying oven longer than 24 h may be necessary, and is likely not detrimental.
+Leaving samples in drying oven longer than 24 h may be necessary, and is not detrimental.
     1. After samples have reached a constant weight, weigh pan + dried samples on a 4- decimal scale and record weight (= “D” in Table 1.)
     1. After recording the weight of the burned pan + dry tissue (and salts), place in the muffle furnace at 450°C for 4-6 h.
 	    - Turn on muffle furnace